Chtchou/Fruit-Images-Dataset/readme.md

 For this we use the fastai library which is running with the PyTorch backend.
 Fastai is to PyTorch, what Keras is to TensorFlow: a wrapper to simplify the basic tasks and accelerate analysis.

 Fastai can be installed from the following link: https://github.com/fastai .
-Then it is necessary to create a simlink to the fastai repository to be able to use library.
+Then it is necessary to create a simlink to the fastai repository to be able to use the library.

 The Dataset can be found on Github: https://github.com/Horea94/Fruit-Images-Dataset .